Censorship in Turkey: Legislative framework

 The Constitution of Turkey, at art.
 28, states that the press is free and shall not be censored.
 Expressions of non-violent opinion are safeguarded by Article 10 of the European Convention on Human Rights and Fundamental Freedoms, ratified by Turkey in 1954, and various provisions of the International Covenant on Civil and Political Rights, signed by Turkey in 2000.
 Many Turkish citizens convicted under the laws mentioned below have applied to the European Court of Human Rights (ECHR) and won their cases.

 Yet, Constitutional and international guarantees are undermined by restrictive provisions in the Criminal Code, Criminal Procedure Code, and anti-terrorism laws, effectively leaving prosecutors and judges with ample discretion to repress ordinary journalistic activities.
 The 2017 Council of Europe Commissioner for Human Rights' report on freedom of expression and media freedom in Turkey reiterated that censorship problems stem mainly from the Turkish Criminal Code and the Turkish Anti- Terrorism Law No. 3713.
 Prosecutors continued to bring a number of cases for terrorism or membership of an armed organization mainly based on certain statements of the accused, as coinciding with the aims of such organization.

 Beside the Article 301, amended in 2008, and Article 312, more than 300 provisions constrained freedom of expression, religion, and association, according to the Turkish Human Rights Association (2002).
-Article No. 299 of the Turkish Criminal Code provides for criminal defamation of the Head of the State. which is being increasingly enforced.
-18 persons were in prison for this offense as of June 2016.
-Article No. 295 of the Criminal Code is increasingly being enforced as well, imposing a “press silence” (Yayın Yasağı) on topics of relevant public interest such as terrorist attacks and bloody blasts.
-The silence can be imposed on TVs, print media, radios as well as to Internet content, hosting and service providers.
-Violating this norm can lead up to three years of detention.
+Article No. 299 of the Turkish Criminal Code provides for criminal defamation of the Head of the State, and it is being increasingly enforced.
+18 persons were imprisoned for this offense as of June 2016.
+Article No. 295 of the Criminal Code is increasingly being enforced as well, with a “press silence” (Yayın Yasağı) being imposed for topics of relevant public interest such as terrorist attacks and bloody blasts.
+The silence can be imposed on television, print, and radio, as well as on online content, web hosting, and internet service providers.
+Violations can result in up to three years of detention.

-Many of the repressive provisions found in the Press Law, the Political Parties Law, the Trade Union Law, the Law on Associations, and other legislation were imposed by the military junta after its coup in 1980.
-As to the Internet, the relevant Law is Law No. 5651 of 2007.
+Many of the repressive provisions found in the Press Law, the Political Parties Law, the Trade Union Law, the Law on Associations, and other legislation, were imposed by the military junta after its coup in 1980.
+As for the Internet, the relevant law is Law No. 5651 of 2007.

 According to the Council of Europe Commissioner and to the Venice Commission for Democracy through Law, the decrees issued under the state of emergency since July 2016, conferred an almost limitless discretionary power to the Turkish executive to apply sweeping misure against NGOs, the media and the public sector.
 Specifically, many NGOs were closed, the media organizations seized or shut down and public sector employees as well as journalists and media workers arrested or intimidated.

 Article 299

-Article 299 is a provision in the Turkish Penal Code that criminalizes insulting the President of Turkey.
-The article has been part of Turkey's penal code since 1926, but had rarely been used before Recep Tayyip Erdoğan's becoming president.